sujaygarlanka/Jamak/README.md

 # Jamak

-A low cost laptop shell powered by a smartphone to provide a laptop experience for around $70.
+A low cost laptop shell powered by a smartphone to provide a laptop experience for under a $100.

 View more information at [jamak.cc](http://jamak.cc/).